vdhamer/Photo-Club-Hub/.github/README.md

 ### The `Preferences` Screen

 The `Preferences` screen allows you to configure which types of portfolios you want to include in the `Portfolios` screen.
-You can, for example, choose whether to include former members.
+You can, for example, choose whether to show former members.
 The `Preferences` screen probably should also filter the `Who's Who` screen - but it doesn't yet.

 ![Preferences Screen](images/preferencesScreen.png "Preferences Screen")